SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 *What?*

-I blink my eyes, voluntary.
+I blink my eyes, voluntarily.

 *WHAT?*